tmonks/100-days-of-code/log.md

 ### Day 19: September 12, Thursday
 Got most of the tests passing on my #freeCodeCamp drum machine.
 Had trouble linking all the audio files without importing them all one by one.
 After some more obsessive Googling, I figured out how to put them in the public folder & ended the day on a good note

+### Day 20: September 13, Friday
+D20 #100DaysOfCode
+Got all of the #freeCodeCamp tests passing on my drum machine!
+Before I submit it, I still want to improve the design and figure out how to fix the warnings I'm getting, but I'm getting close.
+My kids are excited to play with it anyway :-)